BBQ Steak Cooking Times: The Ultimate Guide

 Selecting Your Steak: The Star of the Show

 Let's start with the star of the show – the steak itself.
 The cut you choose will significantly impact your cooking time and the final result.
-For beginners, I'd recommend cuts that are forgiving and easy to handle – think sirloin, ribeye, or New York strip.
+For beginners, I'd recommend cuts that are forgiving and easy to handle – think sirloin, ribeye, or new york strip.
 These cuts are marbled with fat, which adds flavor and keeps the meat juicy even if you overcook it slightly.
 If you're feeling adventurous, try a leaner cut like filet mignon or a tenderloin.
 These cuts demand a bit more attention to avoid drying out.
 No matter your choice, it's crucial to select a steak that's been properly aged and has good marbling – that's the key to a tender, flavorful steak.

 Prepping Your Steak: Getting It Ready for the Grill